andrewjmead/wpsites/README.md

 The timezone for the site.
 Examples include `America/New_York`, `America/Denver`, and `Europe/Berlin`.

 Take a look at the return value for `DateTimeZone::listIdentifiers()` to see supported timezones.

+### Wordpress.org favorites username

+Option: `wordpress_org_favorites_username`

+Default: `null`

+WordPress.org lets logged-in users favorite plugins and themes.
+You can provide your WordPress.org username here to have your favorites show up under the "Favorites" tab when adding a new plugin or theme.